 We are pleased to offer the following programs for the 2020-2021 season.
 Click program name to go to the description.

-- PrePower Skate – not available in first session
+- PrePower Skate – not available in second session

 - Rising Stars

-- Hockey Skills – not available in first session
+- Hockey Skills – not available in second session

-- Adult Learn to Skate – not available in first session
+- Adult Learn to Skate – not available in second session

-- Adult Power Skating – not available in first session
+- Adult Power Skating – not available in second session

 Ages 3 to 5 years

-This program is designed especially for preschool skaters and is recommended prior to playing hockey.
+This program is designed especially for new young skaters who need assistance on the ice (from a Parent due to Covid-19 restrictions and social distancing rules).
 It introduces children to the on-ice fundamental movements: posture/stance, pushing, gliding, stopping, turning, spinning and jumping.

 Back to Top of Page